 LeGarrette Blount rookie cards can be found in a handful of 2010 products.
-However, because he went under the radar, he was left out of several sets as well.
-Topps included the running back in just one of their products, 2010 Topps Tribute.
-Collectors have just three autographed LeGarrette Blount rookie cards to chase.
-And while they're not official NFL rookie cards, Upper Deck included him in several of their 2010 NCAA products.
+However, because he initially went under the radar, he was left out of several sets.
+Topps included the running back in just one of their products—2010 Topps Tribute.
+As a result, collectors have just three autographed LeGarrette Blount rookie cards to chase.
+And while they're not official NFL cards, Upper Deck included him in several of their 2010 NCAA products.

 Top LeGarrette Blount Rookie Cards

 Usually, the National Treasures rookie cards that draw the most attention come with both an autograph and a massive patch swatch.
-For Blount, it's just an autograph -- and a sticker at that.
-As a lower tier rookie, Blount has no rookie cards with jersey swatches.
+For Blount, it's just an autograph—and a sticker at that.
+As a lower-tier rookie subject at the time, Blount has no rookie cards with jersey swatches.

 As an NCAA card, this isn't a traditional rookie card.
 However, Upper Deck has done a lot in giving college cards much more mainstream appeal.
-Numbered to just 65 and signed on-card, the 2010 Exquisite LeGarrette Blount has a lot to offer.
-It doesn't hurt that the close-up shot and design are very strong as well.
+Numbered to just 65 and signed on-card, the 2010 Exquisite LeGarrette Blount has much to offer.
+It doesn't hurt that the close-up shot and design are very strong, as well.

 LeGarrette Blount Rookie Card Checklist

 - 2010 Panini Classics #166 #/999

 - 2010 Panini Epix #162